fenago/ml-workshop/lab_guides/Lab_6.md

     the required elements.

 2. Load the dataset into the notebook.
-Make sure that you load the one that was edited previously, named `bank-full-dataset.csv`{.literal}, which is also available at <https://packt.live/2wnJyny>.
+Make sure that you load the one that was edited previously, named `bank-full-dataset.csv`, which is also available at <https://packt.live/2wnJyny>.

 3. Select the metric that is the most appropriate for measuring the